Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-The employment outlook for university professors in the Laval region is good for the 2014–2016 period.
-Labour needs will stem primarily from positions vacated by university professors who will be retiring.
-The share of professors aged 55 and over was higher than that of workers in all occupations combined (25% as opposed to 17%), at the time of the 2011 Census.
-Not many opportunities will stem from employment growth.
-Some positions will become vacant since some university professors will move to other occupations.
+Labour needs will stem mostly from positions vacated by university professors who will be retiring in large numbers.
+The percentage of university professors aged 55 and over at the time of the 2011 Census was clearly higher than it was for all occupations.
+Other positions will become vacant since some university professors will move to other occupations.
 Experience and training in university teaching provide access to a wide range of positions related to their field of teaching and to promotions to management positions in the university teaching sector.
 However, career paths are usually developed within the occupation.
-Nearly 80% of university professors from Laval are working in Montréal universities.

 Local Labour Market NewsWeek of Jun 29 - Jul 03, 2015